So, your goldfish is turning white and losing color. This may be a cause for concern and it might not. It really depends on the situation.

 - Lack of sunlight.

-Alright, so there are a few common reasons why your goldfish may be turning white or losing color.
+Alright, so there are a few common reasons why your goldfish may change color or lose it.

 Let’s look the most common reasons for goldfish losing color and going pale, plus the best solutions for each problem.